RareCamp/RareCamp/docs/designs/api-design.md

 ## Update Program: Add/Update Project, Add/Update Task Overview

-Called to update an existing program, details about it's constituent projects, and high level details about individual tasks within the project.
-It's also used when you add a new project or a new task.
-It's a very broadly scoped API overloading a lot of functionality into one.
+Called to update an existing program, details about its constituent projects, and high level details about individual tasks within the project.
+It is also used when you add a new project or a new task.
+It is a very broadly scoped API overloading a lot of functionality into one.
 We are using this structure for now because it simplifies the frontend UI logic.

-`POST /program/<programId>`
+`PUT /program/<programId>`

 **Request**
 Request sends an update copy of the entire structure returned by `Get Program API`.
 Backend will take care of splicing